Newport, Rhode Island

 Yachting Museum: Any yachting enthusiast may enjoy the Yachting Museum on Lower Thames Street within the International Yacht Restoration School, which also has displays and information on yacht restoration, including an active exhibit of the restoration of the schooner “Coronet”, a wooden-hull schooner built in 1885, and one of the oldest and largest schooner yachts in the world.
-While inside the Yachtting Museum are exhibits about Newport’s international role in Yachting History.
+While inside the Yachting Museum are exhibits about Newport’s international role in Yachting History.

 Ocean Drive: Enjoyed as much for the beautiful seascapes of the Atlantic Ocean stretching to England as for landscape of massive mansions and homes, this drive will find you moving from Newport Harbor, around the headland of Newport on the Atlantic Ocean, past Beach Clubs for both the upper and lower classes, and onto Bellevue Avenue, with blocks of large mansions running down either side.

 At night, the docks, and streets along the harbor come alive with any number of establishments open for fun and frivolity, both outdoors and indoors.
-Newport is not just a boarding location from which to start your yacht charter, but is a historic port of call offering a tremendous amount to see and do, before, during or after a luxury yacht charter.
+Newport is not just a boarding location from which to start your southern New England yacht charter, but is a historic port of call offering a tremendous amount to see and do, before, during or after a luxury yacht charter.